Open Sky Commerce / Documentation

 cp .env.example .env

 Open .env in your editor.
-At minimum, set these four values to get the app running locally:
+At minimum, set these values to get the app running locally:

 DATABASE_URL="postgresql://postgres:password@localhost:5432/openskycommerce"